 Inspection records must be completed in accordance with the Exports work instruction: Completing plant export inspection and treatment records.

+Records of inspections of prescribed grain and plant products to be exported in containers (bulk and packaged) must be made using the grain and plant product inspection record.

+Records of inspections of prescribed grain and plant products to be exported bulk into bulk vessels must be made

+during loading using the bulk vessel loading running record

+at completion of loading using the bulk into ship hold inspection record

+Important: The bulk into ship hold inspection record must be completed by the supervising AO.

 Results must be recorded in PEMS.
 A manual inspection record may be used for contingency purposes only or if an exception applies.

+Refer to the Exports work instruction: Completing plant export inspection and treatment records.

 Record inspection details and results throughout the inspection process.